Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Strategy of disconnecting subgraphs in a WGS

+Upto now, we have investigated the entanglement pattern in the WGS and connect it with the transition points present in the LR Ising Hamiltonian.
+We now move our attention to two different queries.

+(1) Does the reduced state become a WGS after removing the few redundant qubits through measurement from the lattice which are not useful for a certain task?

+(2) Like graph states, does the algebra of Pauli measurements required for MBQC exist for WGS?

+We clearly obtain an affirmative answer for the first query while our paper provides an indication to develop such algebra for the WGS, which can be a possible future direction of research.

-Let us now move our attention to the effects of single qubit projective measurement on the weighted graph states, thereby disconnecting the part from the entire lattice that is not required for information processing tasks.
-At the same time, one of our objectives is to design the measurement strategy in such a way that the remaining unmeasured parties share the WGS.
-Such scheme diminish the qubit count from $N$ to $(N-m)$ while preserving an $(N-m)$-qubit WGS, all the while maintaining the original inter-qubit separation.
+Motivated by these questions, our objective, in this section, is to design a measurement strategy such that the remaining unmeasured parties share the WGS.
+Such scheme diminishes the qubit count from $N$ to $(N-m)$ while preserving an $(N-m)$-qubit WGS, all the while maintaining the original inter-qubit separation.
 Fig. \ref{fig:local_measurement} illustrates the schematic diagram to achieve the same for $N=5$ and $m=3$ on which the local measurement operators act.
 Notice that the strategy presented below is valid for both 1D and 2D lattices.